onehashai/onehash-connect/templates/zerver/integrations/giphy.md

 ![](/static/images/integrations/giphy/GIPHY_zulip.png)

-GIPHY is enabled by default in Zulip Cloud.
+GIPHY is enabled by default in Connect Cloud.
 If the you're on a self-hosted server where the [GIPHY integration][help-center-giphy] isn't already configured, see the [configuration instructions][configure-giphy] to enable it.